Office of the Assistant Secretary for Community Planning and Development, HUD.

 On page 58336, Section E., paragraph 2.e. is added as follows:

 e.
 Not less than 25 percent of any NSP grant shall be used for the purchase and redevelopment of abandoned or foreclosed homes or residential properties that will be used to house individuals or families whose incomes do not exceed 50 percent of area median income.

 D. On page 58338, in the second column of the table of NSP-eligible uses and correlated eligible activities from the CDBG entitlement regulations, HUD inadvertently omitted 24 CFR 570.202 from the list of activities correlated with eligible use (E).
 HUD inadvertently omitted “24 CFR 570” in the citation for community-based development organizations in the list of activities eligible correlated with eligible use (E).
-Although the October 6, 2008 notice indicated that rehabilitation may include counseling for those seeking to take part in the activity, HUD inadvertently omitted to clarify that housing counseling is an eligible activity delivery cost for any correlated eligible activity that requires an NSP-assisted homebuyer to complete homebuyer counseling pursuant to section B.3.b.
+Although the October 6, 2008 notice Start Printed Page 29228indicated that rehabilitation may include counseling for those seeking to take part in the activity, HUD inadvertently omitted to clarify that housing counseling is an eligible activity delivery cost for any correlated eligible activity that requires an NSP-assisted homebuyer to complete homebuyer counseling pursuant to section B.3.b.

 On page 58338, the table should read as follows: